lockss/lockss-rtd-manual/docs/installing/running.rst

             :samp:`[ERROR] Filesystem type of {<k3s_dir>} ({<k3s_mountpoint>}) is XFS with legacy ftype=0; see manual for workaround`

             and :program:`install-lockss` will fail.
-Contemporary XFS filesystems with modern ``ftype=1`` work well with K3s, but older XFS filesystems with legacy ``ftype=0`` are not compatible.
+Contemporary XFS filesystems with modern ``ftype=1`` work well with K3s, but older XFS filesystems with legacy ``ftype=0`` are not compatible [#fnk3sdatadirxfs]_.
 Ideally, re-run :program:`install-lockss` and designate a different K3s state data directory that is not backed by XFS with legacy ``ftype=0``.
 Alternatively, you can read about a workaround in :doc:`/troubleshooting/xfs`.

          .. dropdown:: Filesystem type of K3s state data directory unknown
             :name: running-k3s-unknown